 Incorporate cross-training within your running plans will not only help you to optimise your training, but can also reduce your injury risk.
 For runners, cross-training options can include cycling, elliptical, rowing or swimming, but we would advise you do what you enjoy the most.
 It will add variety to your routine when you are running fit and healthy, but it will also make it a lot easier to adapt if you are injured.
 Set yourself goals and challenges whilst you can’t run – you will enjoy it a lot more!

-Your weekly mileage is another important area to consider while training towards your half marathon.
+Your weekly mileage is another important area to consider while training towards a faster 5k.
 First of all, you should start with a mileage that your know your body can tolerate; do not jump in all-guns-blazing!
 Start with a volume that works for YOU; this is key to reduce your risk of injury.
 Also, look to avoid jumping up significantly in the number of runs per week than you are used to.